When to Make a Referral

 • Family breakdown or separation

-• Experience of domestic abuse, substance or alcohol abuse within the home
+• Experience of domestic abuse, substance or alcohol abuse within the home.

 • Physical, emotional or sexual abuse

-Play Therapy Northumberland
+Play Therapy Northumberland:

-Empowering Children Through Therapeutic Play
+Empowering Children Through Play Therapy

 In a Safe Environment throughout Northumberland and the North East